Arizona v. Fulminante: Opinion of the Court

-The U.S. Supreme Court affirmed in an oddly-divided 5–4 vote.
+The U.S. Supreme Court affirmed in a 5–4 vote.
 Justices White, Rehnquist, and Kennedy each wrote opinions.
 White's opinion was written in 4 parts, with six justices agreeing on Part I (White, Marshall, Blackmun, Stevens, Scalia, and Kennedy), five on Part II (of the six, Kennedy disagreed with this part), and five on Part IV (Scalia disagreed), but only four on Part III (neither Scalia nor Kennedy agreed).
 Rehnquist's opinion was written in 3 parts, with five justices agreeing on Part II (Rehnquist, O'Connor, Scalia, Kennedy, and Souter), but only three on Part I (Rehnquist, Kennedy, and Souter), and a different three on Part III (Rehnquist, O'Connor, and Scalia).
 Kennedy's separate opinion is simply a concurrence, and was joined by no one else.

 Ultimately, the opinion of the court is constituted by those parts that garnered a majority: Parts I, II, and IV of White's opinion, and Part II of Rehnquist's opinion.
 Part III of White's opinion counts as a concurrence, because it reaches the same result as the majority, but on different grounds.
 The result the Court reached was that 1) the confession was ruled involuntary, 2) the harmless error rule had to be applied to the use of involuntary confessions as evidence, and 3) the use of the confession in this case was not harmless.